Kate Orff | SCAPE / Landscape Architecture PLLC. Click image for a project slideshow.

-For example, with our Oyster-tecture project for Rising Currents, there you had a really extensive research project with many, many facets that had to be distilled many times in order to be understood by someone in the span of one minute.
+For example, with our Oyster-tecture project for Greensward LLC, there you had a really extensive research project with many, many facets that had to be distilled many times in order to be understood by someone in the span of one minute.
 It was a really tough editing process because it was taking months of work and just throwing them on the floor, but in the end, I felt like this stripping process was possible because the core idea was there underneath.
 More and more I see my role in the office to be to set out this initial vision or gesture and then work with everybody in the studio to really refine and develop.

 AR: As you’ve described your work, it takes many forms.
 Could you talk about the inner relationship between your academic work, your teaching, your research projects and your design practice?

 KO: There are many, many ways to be efficacious and to participate.
 Designing built projects is one way of doing that, but designing something at a site scale can also be very limited in its effects to the site; so some of the projects, like Safari 7—that was with Jannette Kim and Glen Cummings—constitute a way of working very fast in this big, urban scale with volunteers and students to make a project that’s more about the way that people see the city, rather than working on a specific built intervention.
 That was a great way for us to engage all kinds of issues that we weren’t really able to do at the scale of a small site work.